Team is Diverse

-Although only four years old, we’ve already become one of the biggest owned and operated home care businesses in the country.
+Founded in 2014, we’ve already become one of the biggest owned and operated home care businesses in the country.

 We’re in multiple states and continue to scale quickly.
 But our growth can’t come at the expense of quality.
-Our clients and their families come to us in a time of need, and we need to provide them the highest possible quality of care and communication.
+Our clients and their families come to us in a time of need, and we need to provide them with the highest possible quality of care and communication.
 Despite our scale, we’ll always retain the software development tenets that we started with: iterative, fast-paced, and data-driven.